pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX-Spectrum.md

 This command will build a .TAP tape image, linking a foo file library and the default math support.
 To save some memory it is possible to use the ZX Spectrum specific math library, by changing the "-lm" parameter with "-lmzx" or "-lmzx_tiny", but it will run slower and with less precision.

-The -pragma-need=ansiterminal parameter enables the full VT/ANSI emulation (see below).
+The -clib=ansi parameter enables the full VT/ANSI emulation (see below).

 If file support is required it is possible to change the "-lndos" parameter and pass a library name (see the [ZX Spectrum libraries](library/zxspectrum/fcntl) section).